AlansCodeLog/shortcuts-visualizer/README.md

 - [ ] Command Search in Bin/List
 - [ ] Command Context Restrictions
 - [ ] Mouse Commands
+- [ ] Type of Presses "Contexts" - It would be too hard to be able to handle things like hold/tapping/double tapping a key, so instead it might be possible to still allow configuring these by having another context like property (e.g. "press_type").
+Could also be used to differentiate between any other input "modes" the component can't handle like drag left/right, etc.
+- [ ] Parser/Import/Export Plugin Interface
-- [ ] Custom Remaps (e.g. Capslock = Ctrl + Alt + Shift)
+- [ ] Custom Remaps (e.g. Capslock = Ctrl + Alt + Shift)?
 - [ ] Per Context Blocks?
-- [ ] Proper Exporting/Publishing.
+- [ ] Proper Exporting/Publishing of Component.
 I'm currently waiting for vue-cli 3, hopefully it'll make this a lot easier.
 I considered switching to a template that supports this, but did not like any of them.

 # Notes